 - All 17 year olds must be officially withdrawn from their previously attended school and submit an Exit Interview form signed by the Principal, Superintendent or Headmaster

 - Not required to be enrolled in secondary school

 - Lacks secondary school diploma or its recognized equivalent, or has not achieved an equivalent level of education; or

 - Is unable to speak, read, or write the English language

 Instruction Style: Students are able to learn and progress at their own rate using a variety of methods including individual study, small group learning, and one-on-one instructor attention.

 ASVAB: Assistance is available for men and women who are studying for the Armed Services Vocational Aptitude Battery test.

 GED Testing: The GED test is administered by the Counseling & Advising Office, and information on test times and dates are available here.

 GED Graduation: Each spring, there is a GED Graduation to honor our participants who earn their GED.

 Alabama Non-Traditional High School Diploma Options (HSDO Program: The HSDO program offers assistance to students who attended high school in Alabama earned all of the required credits needed to earn a high school diploma but did not pass all sections of the Alabama High School Graduation Exam and students who earned a minimum of 10 or more credits from a high school in Alabama and require additional credits needed to earn a high school diploma.
 Upon successful completion of the HSDO program and the requirements outlined by the previous high school an official recommendation will be made to the local superintendent for conferring of the high school diploma.
+Information about enrolling in the HSDO Program can be found here.
 Print a copy of the HSDO Transcript Audit Form Request here to get the process started.